reymon359/gatsby-personal-site/content/posts/visiting-the-dolomites/index.md

 ---
-author = 'Ramón Morcillo'
-categories = ['Travel']
-tags = ['Trip', 'Italy', 'Mountain'] date = '2019-08-29'
-description = 'Travel through the Dolomites, the Italian Alps.' featured = '2019/dolomites.jpg' featuredalt = 'Dolomites' featuredpath = 'inktitle = ''title = 'Visiting the Dolomites' type = 'post' draft = 'false'
+title = 'Visiting the Dolomites' description = 'Travel through the Dolomites, the Italian Alps.' date = '2019-08-29' author = 'Ramón Morcillo' categories = ['Travel'] tags = ['Trip', 'Italy', 'Mountain'] published = true featured = '2019/dolomites.jpg' type = 'post' draft = false

----
----
-title: Hello World
-date: '2019-05-25'
-published: true
-layout: post
-tags: ['markdown', 'hello', 'world']
-category: example
 ---

 ## What are the Dolomites?

 When I told people that I was going to or had been in the Dolomites they had no idea what they were, the truth is that **I didn't even know it** until, a couple of years ago, my mother mentioned that she would like to visit them.